linkel/super-eureka/README.md

 - [ ] Scrape puts.
 - [ ] Allow plotting volume and IV.
 - [x] Display a table in the browser using Flask as the backend controller.
-- [ ] Create a dropdown menu to select different tables in the browser.
+- [x] Create a dropdown menu to select different tables in the browser.
+- [ ] Render my plots in the browser above the table info.
+- [ ] Make the homepage more aesthetic Part 1.